sethforprivacy/sethforprivacy.com/content/posts/comparing-private-spends.md

-+++
+---
+author: Seth For Privacy
+authorTwitter: sethforprivacy
+date: "2020-11-29T16:10:10Z"
-title = "Comparing Reasonably Private Spends in Bitcoin, Monero, and Zcash" date = "2020-11-29T16:10:10Z" author = "Seth For Privacy" authorTwitter = "sethforprivacy" #do not include @ cover = "" tags = ["Monero", "Bitcoin", "Zcash"] keywords = ["Monero", "Bitcoin", "Zcash", "privacy", "efficiency"] description = "I take a look at how each of the three most recognized privacy approaches in cryptocurrency stack up in size, cost (in both money and time!), and throughput." summary = "I take a look at how each of the three most recognized privacy approaches in cryptocurrency stack up in size, cost (in both money and time!), and throughput." showFullContent = false toc = true draft = false
+description: I take a look at how each of the three most recognized privacy approaches in cryptocurrency stack up in size, cost (in both money and time!), and throughput.
-+++
+draft: false
+keywords:
+- Monero
+- Bitcoin
+- Zcash
+- privacy
+- efficiency
+tags:
+- Monero
+- Bitcoin
+- Zcash
+title: Comparing Reasonably Private Spends in Bitcoin, Monero, and Zcash
+toc: true
+---

 ## Introduction